 United States Attorneys Announce Election Day Program

-In addition, the FBI will have Special Agents available in each Field Office and Resident Agency throughout the country to receive allegations of election fraud and other election abuses on Election Day.
-The FBI in Madison can be reached by calling (608) 833-4600.
-The FBI in Milwaukee can be reached by calling (414) 276-4684.
+In addition, the FBI will have special agents available in each field office and resident agency throughout the country to receive allegations of election fraud and other election abuses on election day.
+The local FBI field offices can be reached by the public at 319-366-2461 (Cedar Rapids) or 515-223-4278 (Des Moines).